-- Program Design Trauma-Informed Care & ACES [Part 1]- This training was given to Jobs Plus grantees, but is applicable to all supportive services programs. - Self-Sufficiency Best Practices for Program Design & Collaboration [Part 2] - Administering an Effective Family Self-Sufficiency Program: A Guidebook Based on Evidence and Promising Practices - FSS Online Training - FSS Resource Library page on HUDExchange
+- Program Design Trauma-Informed Care & ACES This training was given to Jobs Plus grantees, but is applicable to all supportive services programs. - Program Design Best Practices for Resident Engagement & Retention What skills do your staff need to have?
+What should you consider in your work flow?
+Relational Organizing as the key for Recruitment & Retention.
+What are some innovative ways to engage and connect residents? - Administering an Effective Family Self-Sufficiency Program: A Guidebook Based on Evidence and Promising Practices - FSS Online Training - FSS Resource Library page on HUDExchange